webpack/webpack-cli/INIT.md

 ### a.
 Local setup

-Those are the steps necessary to setup `webpack-cli init` locally:
+These are the steps necessary to setup `webpack-cli init` locally:

 1. Create `package.json` through npm